 The Industry Specification Group on Non-IP Networking (NIN) has been set up to standardize a digital communications technology fit for the 21st century.

 Our vision is a much more efficient system that is far more responsive to its users.

 We have identified a number of technical issues with the current (TCP/IP-based) technology which prevent it delivering the required levels of service without excessive complexity or, in some cases, at all.

 The new protocols will provide:

-- virtual elimination of delays in forwarding real-world signals: not only audio and video but also tactile feedback and the position of vehicles or industrial robots, which are needed for new services proposed for 5G
+- virtual elimination of delays in forwarding real-world signals: not only audio and video but also tactile feedback and the position of vehicles or industrial robots

 - multicasting of live content (such as sports events) to an unlimited number of subscribers